SakeSaki/HiveLink/README.md

 2. For assembly, place the BMI60, D1 mini, and TP on the tray and adjust the wiring length accordingly.
 Ensure a tidy and secure fit.
 Place the battery first and keep it in place while soldering the TP.

-3. Refer to this [soldering tutorial video](https://youtu.be/hGc3ey2mqJU) for guidance on soldering the TP4056.
+3. Refer to this [soldering tutorial video](https://youtu.be/hGc3ey2mqJU) by Tehrasha Darkon for guidance on soldering the TP4056.
 While not necessary, it can help ensure a neat and secure connection.

 4. Flip all the tops of the case upside down for better printing and it looks better